 The top three countries from which PepsiCo sources sugar are Brazil, India and Thailand.
 We have three primary suppliers for this commodity: Sucden, Savola and TRR.
 PepsiCo purchased approximately 0.5% of the global supply of cane sugar in 2013.

-PepsiCo remains a member of Bonsucro, a global nonprofit dedicated to reducing the environmental and social impacts of sugarcane production while recognizing the need for economic viability.
+PepsiCo is an active member of Bonsucro, a global nonprofit dedicated to reducing the environmental and social impacts of sugarcane production while recognizing the need for economic viability.
 Moving forward, PepsiCo will work with suppliers to meet a goal of sourcing 100% sustainable cane sugar by 2020.
 Efforts will begin in Brazil and Thailand.
 Recognizing that the sustainable cane sugar market is still developing, we will work with relevant stakeholders, including suppliers, to evaluate certification standards, such as Bonsucro and others, that are appropriate and applicable to our supply chain to achieve this goal.

 PepsiCo only sources soy from Brazil from our supplier Bunge.
 In 2013, PepsiCo purchased approximately 0.06% of the global supply of soy.

 We have also embedded detailed questions regarding land rights, which have been developed with third-party expertise, within the PepsiCo Sustainable Farming Initiative (SFI).
 The PepsiCo SFI program was launched to evaluate farmers with whom PepsiCo directly contracts.
 In this way PepsiCo will impact and educate its direct farmer-suppliers on this important issue, evaluating the results to ultimately ensure reflection of the PepsiCo policy.